eudesrodrigo/brFinance/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-brFinance is a webscraping tool to simplify access to brazilian financial data.
-It provides data from various sources such as CVM (equivelent of SEC in USA), B3 (Brazilian stock exchange), Banco Central (equivalent of FED in USA), ANBIMA, etc.
+brFinance is a web scraping package to simplify access to financial data.
+It provides data from various sources such as CVM (brazilian equivelent of SEC), B3 (Brazilian stock exchange), Banco Central (brazilian equivalent of FED), ANBIMA, etc.

 Here's is some of the data currently available:
 * Financial statements: